Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 1. Infraction data is categorized as privileged and confidential by Compendium and will not be shared upon standard request.
 2. Infraction data is retained indefinitely, and will not be deleted except in compliance to applicable laws.
-3. Any documents, materials or information which is deemed relevant to any review of infractions and will not be shared upon standard request.
+3. Any documents, materials or information which is deemed relevant to a review of infractions will not be deleted upon standard request.

 ## Third-Party Services